The 11 best iPad Pro Artists

-Mike Henry ist another artist who has embraced digital art and exclusively draws and illustrates with the iPad Pro and Apple Pencil.
-He works at a German software company and designs characters, gameplay and layouts for browser games.
+Mike Henry i another artist who has embraced digital art and exclusively draws and illustrates with the iPad Pro and Apple Pencil.
+He works at a German software company and designs characters, gameplay, and layouts for browser games.
 Under his pseudonym Zatransis he portrays his creations in PDF-image collections not only to present his own works of art but also to provide inspiration to others.
-Most recently he has started to post some excellent video tutorials about drawing on the iPad on YouTube under his real name Mike Henry.
+Most recently, he has started to post some excellent video tutorials about drawing on the iPad on YouTube under his real name Mike Henry.

 5. David Hockney

 His series “The Arrival of Spring“ is an impressive testimony to the possibilities that the iPad and the art app Brushes puts at your disposal.
-While he initially drew his pictures with his finger on his iPhone, now he uses the iPad Pro and Apple Pencil to capture his volume speaking Hockney stills digitally.
+While initially drawing his pictures with his finger on his iPhone, he now uses the iPad Pro and Apple Pencil to digitally capture his volume-speaking Hockney stills.

 6. Kyle Lambert